What is a PESTEL Analysis: Examples & How-toCreate Your PESTEL Analysis Now

 Another significant benefit that we can gain from PESTEL is threat awareness or alertness, which is one of the very reasons why businesses carry out the analysis process.

 With so many benefits from one single analysis tool, your business can exploit opportunities that others are more likely to miss.

 5. PESTEL Analysis Examples

 It is the most popular soft-drink manufacturer worldwide.
 It has a very desirable PESTEL analysis result.
+There is ab article about Coca Cola PESTEL Analysis.
 Refer the infographic below:

 Image Source: allassignmenthelp.com